nschonni/healthvault-docs/healthvault/concepts/advanced/multi-instance-applications.md

 The HealthVault global architecture is comprised of a number of instances distributed around the world each serving a broad population of users.
 This document provides an overview of building applications that connect to multiple instances within the HealthVault global architecture.

-For detailed information about the architecture, see <a href="global-architecture" id="PageContent_13993_4">global architecture</a>.
+For detailed information about the architecture, see <a href="global-architecture.md" id="PageContent_13993_4">global architecture</a>.

 Multi-instance apps in PPE
 --------------------------

 HealthVault PPE is setup with two instances to allow developers to test multi-instance scenarios.
 The two instances have the same user mapping rules as the production US and UK instances, and are referred to as the US PPE instance and the UK PPE instance.

-Each PPE instance includes a version of the HealthVault [Application Configuration Center (ACC)](configurations).
+Each PPE instance includes a version of the HealthVault [Application Configuration Center (ACC)](configurations.md).

 Provisioning a multi-instance app
 To provision a multi-instance app in PPE: